folkertvanheusden/qamh/README.md

 This design is released under the MIT license.
 I wanted to put it in "public domain" but that's problematic in some parts of the world.
 Well, do with it whatever you want.

+When cloning this repo, use "--recurse-submodules" as it contains submodules.

 Please note: this is work in progress.
 At the point of writing this (October 7, 2023) the design was not tested at all.